TylerFisher/sill/README.md

 You could also use [Docker](https://redis.io/learn/operate/orchestration/docker).

-### Postgresql
+### Postgres

-To run Postgresql locally, you can take a few approaches.
+To run Postgres locally, you can take a few approaches.

 - On a Mac, you can download [Postgres.app](https://postgresapp.com)
 - On a Mac, you can also install via Homebrew: `brew install postgresql`.